owenvoke/skeleton-php/README.md

 ## Change log

-Please see [CHANGELOG](CHANGELOG.md) for more information on what has changed recently.
+Please see [GitHub Releases][link-github-releases] for more information on what has changed recently.

 ## Testing